blockspecx/USD-T-Flash-Tool-ERC20-tokens/README.md

 # USD-T-Flash-Tool-ERC20-tokens
-Windows .exe tool for mint flash tokens on Ethereum
+Windows .exe tool for mint flash tokens on Ethereum.
+Swapable use responsibly!